OnurSefa/U-Net_Depth_Estimation/readme.md

 ### Next steps:
 * Finding better NYU2 dataset version.
 * Adding augmentation like mentioned in the paper.
+* Inference with predicting original and mirrored image and taking the average.
 * More experiments.

 ## 2024.08.18 -> Update #0